danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

   - Communicate via long-range, low-power wireless mesh networking protocols
   - Interoperate with other non-RIOT nodes or gateways
   - Collect data at timescales of the order of hours
-  - Potentially send data via a user's mobile phone
+  - Potentially communicate with a smartphone
   - Potentially operate for years without power infrastructure or user intervention.